 Children may risk catching this fungal infection if they frequently use public showers, swimming pools, or locker rooms without footwear.
-The infection can usually be resolved with topical antifungal medications.
+Although the infection usually resolves with topical antifungal medications, parents must recognize its signs and seek medical advice to treat it effectively and prevent repeated infections.
 This post tells you more about athlete’s foot in children, its symptoms, and how to prevent it.

 What Causes Athlete’s Foot In Children?